opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 :--- | :--- | :---
 `flat` | false | Encode vectors as floating point arrays.
 This encoding does not reduce memory footprint.
 `pq` | true | An abbreviation for _product quantization_, it is a lossy compression technique that uses clustering to encode a vector into a fixed size of bytes, with the goal of minimizing the drop in k-NN search accuracy.
 At a high level, vectors are broken up into `m` subvectors, and then each subvector is represented by a `code_size` code obtained from a code book produced during training.
 For more information about product quantization, see [this blog post](https://medium.com/dotstar/understanding-faiss-part-2-79d90b1e5388).
-`sq` | false | sq stands for Scalar Quantization.
-Starting with k-NN plugin version 2.13, you can use the sq encoder(by default [SQFP16]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-vector-quantization#faiss-scalar-quantization-fp16)) to quantize 32-bit floating-point vectors into 16-bit floats by using the built-in Faiss ScalarQuantizer in order to reduce the memory footprint with a minimal loss of precision.
-Besides optimizing memory use, sq improves the overall performance with the SIMD optimization (using `AVX2` on `x86` architecture and using `NEON` on `ARM` architecture).
+`sq` | false | Stands for _scalar quantization_.
+Starting with k-NN plugin version 2.13, you can use the `sq` encoder to quantize 32-bit floating-point vectors into 16-bit floats.
+The default `sq` encoder is [SQFP16]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-vector-quantization#faiss-scalar-quantization-fp16).
+The built-in Faiss scalar quantizer reduces memory footprint with a minimal loss of precision.
+Besides optimizing memory use, `sq` improves the overall performance by employing SIMD optimization (using AVX2 on x86 architecture or Neon on ARM architecture).

 #### Examples